 Plus, the treatment would be the same: stay home, drink lots of fluid, and go to a hospital if I began to wheeze or have severe breathing difficulties.
 The nurse recommended that I double my standard steroid medication dose – I take Qvar – to twice per day for two puffs.

-Over the next two days, my symptoms progressed rapidly.
-A fever spiked up and it felt like I was having a consistent but mild asthma attack.
+Over the next two days, symptoms consistent with COVID-19 progressed rapidly.
+A fever spiked, and it felt like I was having a consistent but mild asthma attack.
 This was when I began to feel anxious, as breathing began to feel more constricted by the hour.
 It felt like someone was gradually squeezing on my lungs.
 On my peak flow meter for asthma, I normally blow close to 800; by the third day of this, I was barely at 600.

 Fear of Disease Progression